dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 kubectl create secret generic tigera-pull-secret --from-file=.dockerconfigjson=<pull-secrets.json> --type=kubernetes.io/dockerconfigjson -n tigera-internal
 ```

-#### Deploying Honeypods
+#### Deploy honeypods in clusters

-A set of example Honeypods and their use cases have been created by Tigera.
-All images contain a minimal container which runs or mimics a running application.
+Use one of the following sample honeypods manifests to customize for your implementation.
+All images contain a minimal container that runs or mimics a running application.
+Note that the namespace `tigera-internal`, as well as the pods and service names can be changed to disguise the honeypods further.

+> Note: If you change the manifest or customize a honeypod, you must update the [globalalert manifest]({{site.baseurl}}/reference/resources/globalalert).

+- **IP Enumeration**
-1. IP Enumeration.
-By not setting a service, the pod can only be reach locally (adjacent pods within same node):
+The pod can only be reached locally (adjacent pods within same node), by not setting a service:

 ```shell
 kubectl apply -f {{ "/manifests/threatdef/honeypod/ip-enum.yaml" | absolute_url }}
 ```

-2. Exposed Service (nginx).
+- **Exposed service (nginx)**
 Expose a nginx service that serves a generic page.
 The pod can be discovered via ClusterIP or DNS lookup.
-An unreachable service `tigera-dashboard-internal-service` is created to entice the attacker in finding and reaching to `tigera-dashboard-internal-debug`:
+An unreachable service `tigera-dashboard-internal-service` is created to entice the attacker to find and reach, `tigera-dashboard-internal-debug`:

 ```shell
 kubectl apply -f {{ "/manifests/threatdef/honeypod/expose-svc.yaml" | absolute_url }}
 ```

+- **Vulnerable Service (MySQL)**
-3. Vulnerable Service (MySQL).
-Expose a SQL service that contains an empty database with easy (root, no password) access.
+Expose a SQL service that contains an empty database with easy access.
 The pod can be discovered via ClusterIP or DNS lookup:

 ```shell
 kubectl apply -f {{ "/manifests/threatdef/honeypod/vuln-svc.yaml" | absolute_url }}
 ```

-### Customizations

-Honeypods are flexible and can be customized easily.
-The namespace `tigera-internal`, as well as the pods and service names can be changed to disguise the Honeypods further.
-The manifests will only need to be updated to ensure the GlobalAlert resources can still monitor the network flows.

-### Visualization

-Any alerts triggered will be shown in the Alerts tab in Calico Enterprise.
-A dashboard in Kibana named `Honeypod Dashboard` provides an easy way to monitor and analyze traffic reaching the Honeypods.